Expansions of the Characteristic Polynomial of a Perturbed Positive Semidefinite Matrix and Convergence Analysis of Alternating Projections: Introduction

 The paper is organized as follows.
 Section $\ref{section:prelim}$ provides the basic notation and some examples.
-The expansion formula for the characteristic polynomial for a general matrix is given Section $\ref{section:expansion}$.
-Section $\ref{section:pminor}$ contains a formula for the sum of the principal minors.
-The expansion formula for the characteristic polynomial using the Newton polytope is obtained in Section $\ref{section:newton_polytope}$.
-Section $\ref{section:newton_diagram}$ deals with the convergence analysis of alternating projections.
+The expansion formula for the characteristic polynomial for a general matrix is given in Section $\ref{section:expansion}$.
+Section $\ref{section:pminor}$ presents a formula for the sum of the principal minors.
+The formula for the characteristic polynomial is further expanded using the Newton polytope in Section $\ref{section:newton_polytope}$.
+Section $\ref{section:newton_diagram}$ estimates the leading degrees of the eigenvalues via Newton diagram associated with the characteristic polynomial.
+Section $\ref{section:ap}$ deals with the convergence analysis of alternating projections.